CalebBertrand/fullstack_dev_roadmap/roadmap.md

 * **Routing** - routing is how one computer on a network finds another computer.
 This happens over the public internet too.
 It's very interesting: https://en.wikipedia.org/wiki/Routing

 ## Security

+When people talk about security, it is going to fall into one or more of the **CIA** (Confidentiality, Integrity and Availability) categories.
+* **Confidentiality** - The most obvious security risk is when someone attempts to get access to confidential info.
+Example: Getting access to a password through phishing and signing into a private system
+* **Integrity** - Another attack might attempt to damage the information or systems you have.
+Example: Tampering with messages sent over the internet, even if they are encrypted (you can damage the integrity of data without having to decrypt it)
+* **Availability** - Other attacks might attempt to make your information or systems unavailable or unreliable.
+Example: DDOS

 Here are some more security concepts to be aware of as a full-stack developer.
 If you want to cover most of these in one go, any good OWASP course online will work.
 * **DDOS Attacks** - Denial of Service attacks are basically just overloading your servers to the point that they become useless to your customers.
 There are various solutions to mitigate this, especially on the cloud including AI powered firewalls and load balancers